thrishapraveen/cse15l-lab-reports/lab1.md

 3. An example of using the command with a path to a file as an argument:![Image](cd_Example3.png) Working directory: Before the command was run, `/home` was the working directory.
 After the command was run, the working directory changed to `/home`.

-Why I got this output: The command `cd` requires an argument, which is `messages` here.
+Why I got this output: The command `cd` requires an argument, which is `en-us.txt` here.
 The command `cd` anyways doesn't output anything anyways, but an error is thrown.

 QUESTION: IS THIS THE RIGHT WAY TO EXPLAIN THE OUTPUT?